vbekasov/cpp/README.md

 Make .so for python.

-Make Docker with cpp and python modules running Jupyter Lab in browser.
+Make Docker with cpp and python modules running Jupyter Lab in the browser.

 Connect it to my https://www.pythonanywhere.com/ projeckt.